DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/00-Objectives.md

 ### 32 - Logistic Regression {-}

-1) Using `R`, conduct logistic regression and interpret the output and perform model selection.
+1) Using `R`, conduct logistic regression, interpret the output, and perform model selection.

 2) Write the logistic regression model and predict outputs for given inputs.